mindfulness and heartfulness

-Craving things we don’t have and pushing away what we do can become strong habits in our mind.
+Craving things we don’t have and pushing away what we don't want can become strong habits in our mind.
 Living in this way puts us in opposition to reality and creates more problems for us.
 No one can have things go their way all of the time.
 Even if you ruled the entire world, there’s no way you can control everything and everyone.
 And even if things do work out the way that you want them to, it won’t be long until you’re craving something new, or something changes that you don’t like.
 The more that we try to fight what is happening in our life, the more separated from reality we become.
 We retreat into our dreams of a perfect future or strategies to protect ourselves from imagined future threats.
-We become lost in thought, isolated from what’s going on around us, from other people and even from true selves.
+We become lost in thought, isolated from what’s going on around us, from other people and even from our own bodies.
 We start to feel separate, vulnerable, and desperately unhappy.
 We don’t realise that it’s actually the craving for things we don’t have and our fear, hatred and judgement of the things that are there that is keeping us trapped in our misery.

 What can we do about it?

 Come back to reality.
 Mindfulness is about returning to what’s happening right now with an accepting and open mind.
 Becoming more aware of what’s around you and what’s going on inside you, without judging it, helps to let go of worries and anxieties.
 Training your mind to be present can loosen its ingrained habits of pushing and pulling to make things different.
 You’ll begin to slow down and appreciate what’s going on in your life.
 You’ll start to realise that everything is changing all of the time and grasping onto things or pushing them away doesn’t make much sense, they’ll only change again anyway.